KempnerInstitute/kempner-hpc-handbook/kempner_hpc_handbook/development_and_runtime_envs/using_conda_env.md

 In order to use a conda environment on the cluster, you will need to create a conda environment and then activate it on the compute node.
 FASRC uses `mamba` as a replacement for `conda` to manage conda environments. `mamba` is a drop-in replacement for `conda` that is generally much faster.

+## Building a Conda environment under the default home directory

-## What is a conda environment and why should you use it?
+### What is a conda environment and why should you use it?

 A conda environment is a directory that contains a self-contained instance of Python along with a specific set of packages.
 For instance, you can create a conda environment called `myenv` with numpy version 1.26.4 installed.
 When executing Python code within that environment, numpy version 1.26.4 will be used.
 If you need to run code from a different project requiring an older version of numpy, you can use a different conda environment with that older version of numpy installed.